-Forests cover about two thirds of the Rural Area.
-Between 2008 and 2016, forests and other natural land cover in Albemarle County sequestered an average of nearly 1 million metric tons of carbon dioxide per year, with forests contributing the most.
+Approximately two thirds of the Rural Area is covered in forests.
+Between 2008 and 2016, forests and other natural land cover in the county sequestered an average of nearly one million metric tons of carbon dioxide per year, with forests contributing the most.

 The Rural Area is also the primary source of the public water drinking supply supporting the Development Areas and the City of Charlottesville.
-The watersheds of the reservoirs and river-water intakes that supply public water to the community cover about 319 square miles of the Rural Area.
+The watersheds of the reservoirs and river-water intakes that supply public water to our community cover about 319 square miles of the Rural Area.

-Between 2006 and 2019, about 25,000 acres of forested land were converted to other uses.
+Between 2006 and 2019, approximately 25,000 acres of forested land were converted to other uses.
 This highlights the importance of land conservation to achieve the County's land use and climate action priorities in the Rural Area.
 Ten organizations, including the County and the County-appointed Albemarle Conservation Easement Authority (ACEA), hold voluntary permanent conservation easements that limit development and protect resources on rural land.
-About 112,000 acres (about 25% of the Rural Area) have been protected by easements.
+A total of approximately 112,000 acres (about 25% of the Rural Area) has been protected by easements.
 Of that total, over 30,000 acres are easements held by the County and/or the ACEA.
 These conservation easements benefit all community members by helping to maintain a clean water supply and biodiversity.
-Land conservation also has fiscal benefits for the community, as land in open space uses requires less in public expenditures than the same land converted to residential uses, and also supports outdoor sports such as hunting and fishing.
+Land conservation also has fiscal benefits for the community, as land in open space uses requires less in public expenditures than the same land converted to residential uses.